catherine-siller/catherine-siller-website/blog/work-from-home-space-cute-and-intentional.md

 ![](assets/IMG-8071.jpg)

-I’m a weirdo — I can literally work from anywhere in the world with just my laptop.
+I can literally work from anywhere in the world with just my laptop.
 I’ve worked from car many times in my career as a software developer.
 Wherever, whenever, just give me a laptop and a hotspot and we’re good to go.

-Even though my work space is not typical for a software developer, I’ve made it intentional.
+Even though I feel that my work space is not typical for a software developer, I’ve made it intentional.
 It is functional, minimal, and every piece of it has intention to make me successful, both professionally and personal.

 ![](assets/IMG-8075.jpg)